 The Bay Islands are a group of eight islands and 53 small cays situated within the Gulf of Honduras, an inlet of the Caribbean Sea.
-The island of Roatán rests on an exposed ancient coral reef and has become an important cruise ship, scuba diving and eco-tourism destination in Honduras.
+The island of Roatán rests on an exposed ancient coral reef and has become an important cruise, diving and eco-tourism destination in Honduras.

 Gulf of Honduras